 Students earn academic credits by acting in CCM's productions.
 As of the sophomore year, all students are required to audition for every show produced by CCM Acting, which typically includes four full-length plays a year.

-Visit our CCMONSTAGE e-box office for more information on the ticketed plays that CCM Acting will present this year.
+Visit the CCM OnStage online box office for more information on the ticketed plays that CCM Acting will present this year.

 From freshman through senior year, every CCM Acting student has the opportunity to participate in Transmigration: A Festival of Student-Created New Works.
 Students are randomly placed on a team of students to write, create, produce and perform an original 30-minute performance presented in festival format.